 With the above in mind, it is clear that only the government is in a position to guarantee the viability of the banking system as a whole.
 Private banks can become insolvent, just as private businesses and households can suffer bankruptcy.
 A currency-issuing government, in contrast, can never run out of money.
 The only constraints on its capacity to issue its own money are those it places on itself.
 And since it is the government, it can always alter these self-imposed rules if necessary to safeguard the monetary system or conduct appropriate monetary and fiscal policy.
 (Of course, just because a government can issue more money does not mean that it necessarily should.
 For a consideration of appropriate currency issuance informed by the availability of willing workers and real resources, see here and here.)

 The reason a currency-issuing government faces no financial constraint, only resource and political constraints, is that it makes no promise to convert its currency into anything other than the currency itself.
 For example, an American who visits the Federal Reserve and hands over 20 US dollars will not get an amount of gold or foreign currency in exchange, but simply 20 US dollars.

 It is possible, of course, to buy 20 dollars worth of gold, or 20 dollars worth of Japanese yen, but the amount of gold or yen received in exchange for the 20 dollars will fluctuate with conditions of production and market prices.

-Since the government faces no financial constraint in its own currency, it rarely makes sense for it to borrow in a foreign currency.
+Since the government faces no revenue constraint in its own currency, it rarely makes sense for it to borrow in a foreign currency.
 Doing so would require it to obtain the foreign currency to service its debt, causing exposure to exchange-rate risk.
 If the foreign currency happened to appreciate relative to the domestic currency, the government could find it necessary to raise interest rates or impose austerity to prevent unfavorable exchange-rate movements.
 The government’s policy space would be reduced.